Budapest Attractions

 How to reach Stephen’s Basilica

-St. Stephen’s Basilica is one of the most prominent landmarks in the city and is situated centrally in Budapest’s downtown district, on the Pest side of the Danube River.
+St. Stephen’s Basilica is one of Budapest’s most prominent landmarks.
+It is centrally situated in the city’s downtown district, on the Pest side of the Danube River.

 Address: St. Stephen’s Basilica address is Budapest, Szent István tér 1, 1051 Hungary.
 Get Directions